sonata-project/SonataPageBundle/Resources/doc/reference/getting_started.rst

   stylesheets and javascripts used on the page by the related blocks.

-The block management is done from the front end: a block can be moved and edited from:
+The block management is done from the front end: a block can be moved and edited this way:

-* login into the backend using an valid user
+* login into the backend using a valid user
 * go back to the front,
 * you should see a black navigation bar
 * click on 'Show Zone'